SemTheLegend/GuessMyNumber/README.md

 # Guess My Number

 Guess My Number is a simple FrontEnd JavaScript game.
 It is made up of simple Vanilla JavaScript, and HTML and CSS.
 It is meant to highlight the basics of DOM manipulation.
+All you have to do is guess a number from 1 to 20.
+Then check if you have guessed correctly.
+You will get hints if you guessed above or below the number.
+Have fun !!!

 ## How to Play